 Interview & Exam Services

-Weiss Child Advocacy Center provides a place for abused children to tell their stories in a safe, friendly environment, with a single certified trained staff that can compassionately listen, examine, and ask all the necessary questions.
+Voices for Children Advocacy Center (formerly Weiss Child Advocacy Center) provides a place for abused children to tell their stories in a safe, friendly environment, with a single certified trained staff that can compassionately listen, examine, and ask all the necessary questions.
 Children and their non-offending family members met with our Family Advocate and Forensic Interviewer to answer any questions they have.
 The Interviewer builds a relationship with the child to let them know that they are in a safe place and can their story.
 Behind scenes, our staff, law enforcement and child protective services discuss a plan of action to keep the child and their family safe.
 The Family Advocate works with the family to negative through the court proceedings, assist with basic needs, advocacy, counseling referrals and provides the support the family needs.
 Because our facility is so home-like, we provide medical exams onsite by specially-trained medical personnel so they are less traumatic and stressful to children.

-Weiss Child Advocacy Center serves as the “hub” to the Multi-Disciplinary Team (MDT), a skilled team of professionals comprised of members of many organizations including law enforcement, social services, prosecution, mental health, medical, and victim advocacy personnel.
+Voices for Children Advocacy Center serves as the “hub” to the Multi-Disciplinary Team (MDT), a skilled team of professionals comprised of members of many organizations including law enforcement, social services, prosecution, mental health, medical, and victim advocacy personnel.
 The MDT work together in the investigation, treatment, management, and prosecution of child abuse cases

 The Forensic Interviewer talks to the caregivers after the interview to again explain what will happen next and answer any questions they may have.
 Our Family Advocate will help you find counseling and support the family through the legal process (including helping the child understand what happens in court and if they have to testify).